 The annual report communicates to shareholders (and even customers and employees) how the company has managed finances and business operations during the year.
 The Securities and Exchange Commission requires that annual reports be filed no later than 60 days after the end of the fiscal year.
 It communicates important information about shares, growth, and goals.

-The goal of an annual report is to inform and assure shareholders, as well as to demonstrate strong business operations for potential investors who are evaluating the company.
+The goal of an annual report is to inform and assure shareholders, as well as to demonstrate strong business operations for current and potential investors who are evaluating the company.

 Since the stock market crash of 1929, all public companies are required to file a Form 10-K for public disclosure of financial performance, and most will write an annual report to accompany it (more about this in a moment).